-As partners in the mentoring relationship, graduate students also have responsibilities.
+As partners in the mentoring relationship, graduate students have responsibilities.
 Students should:

-- 1. Be aware of their own mentoring needs and how these change through their graduate student tenure.
-Graduate students should discuss these changing needs with their mentors.
-If concerns arise about physical or mental health, dealing with stress, or disability, these may be brought to the attention of the mentor for advice on campus resources.
-Students should not expect mentors to deal with longstanding health issues or major emotional events that are more properly the province of professional counselors, physicians, and psychotherapists. - 2.
-Recognize that one faculty member may not be able to satisfy all a student's mentoring needs.
-Seek assistance from multiple individuals/organizations to fulfill the mentoring roles described above. - 3.
+- 1. Be aware of their own mentoring needs and how these change through their graduate student tenure. - Graduate students should discuss these changing needs with their mentors.
+If concerns arise about physical or mental health, dealing with stress, or disability, these may be brought to the attention of the mentor for advice on campus resources. - Students should not expect mentors to resolve longstanding health issues or major emotional events that are more properly the province of professional counselors, physicians, and psychotherapists.
+However, faculty should direct students to university resources. - 2.
+Recognize that one faculty member may not be able to satisfy all a student's mentoring needs. - Seek assistance from multiple individuals/organizations to fulfill the mentoring roles described above. - 3.
 Recognize that their mentoring needs must respect their mentor's other responsibilities and time commitments. - 4.
 Become aware of-and meet-the deadlines associated with the degree program. - 5.
 Maintain and seek regular communication with their mentors, especially the major professor. - 6.
-See to it, in cooperation with the Head and the Graduate Director in the program, that all parties are informed if a change of advisor is contemplated.
-If specific research plans have been agreed with one advisor, see these through if possible before changing to another advisor.
+If a change of advisor is contemplated, inform the Department Head and Graduate Director as soon as possible and keep all parties informed. - If specific research plans have been agreed with one advisor, see these through if possible before changing to another advisor.